karahyx/SNV_PrioritizationPipeline/README.md

     <td>
       <code>F_CmpHet_S1</code> =
       <ul>
-        <li> 1, if it has a "PASS" FILTER and belongs to rank 1 for secondary findings </li>
+        <li> 1, if it has a "PASS" FILTER and belongs to tier 1 for secondary findings </li>
-        <li> 2, if it has a "PASS" FILTER and DP &ge; 2 and belongs to rank 1 for secondary findings </li>
+        <li> 2, if it has a "PASS" FILTER and DP &ge; 2 and belongs to tier 1 for secondary findings </li>
         <li> 0, otherwise </li>
       </ul><br>
       A variant has <code>FS1_AR_Pathg_PotCompHet = 1</code> if it
       <ul>
-        <li> belongs to rank 1 for secondary findings </li>
+        <li> belongs to tier 1 for secondary findings </li>
         <li> has autosomal recessive (AR) as one of its modes of inheritance based on <code>CGD_inheritance</code> </li>
         <li> has <code>F_CmpHet_S1 &ge; 1</code> </li>
       </ul>